d-carrigg/BinWips/ReadMe.md

 ### NoEmbedResources `[<SwitchParameter>]`

-Don't embed any resource specifed by -Resources instead they are copied to out dir if they don't already exist.
+Don't embed any resource specified by -Resources.
+Instead, they are copied to the out dir if they don't already exist.
 Useful in pipeline/CI scenarios where you want to ensure resources are available but don't want to embed them in the exe.

 ### Platform `String`